Do you know how many customers you lose every year? How about every month?

-Multiply that number by 100%.
+- Multiply that number by 100.

 However, you also lost 50 customers due to expired contracts and a few poor customer service interactions.

-Multiplied by 100%, this gives you a customer churn rate of 10%.
+Multiplied by 100, this gives you a customer churn rate of 10%.

 Despite your best efforts, customer churn will happen and when it does, use it as an opportunity to dig into what led the customer to leave, and what you can do to prevent a similar customer from churning for the same reason.

-One crucial step is to track you churn and retention rates.
+One crucial step is to track your churn and retention rates.
 You can do this with HubSpot's Customer Service Metrics Calculator — a free tool to calculate and document your retention rate over time.

 3. Invest in more training for support and sales reps.